Skvayzer/associative-recurrent-memory-transformer/README.md

 We evaluated the following models on all datasets:

 1. LSTM
-      - Architecture: 4-layer LSTM for all tasks.
+      - Architecture: 1 layer for Copy and Reverse tasks, 4 layers for Addition and Cellular Automata.
 2. Transformer
       - Backbone: GPT-Neox.
       - Architecture: 1 layer for Copy and Reverse tasks, 4 layers for Addition and Cellular Automata.